-15.5.2 Semantic Inference Graph
+5.2 Semantic Inference Graph

-To perform inference at the instance level, we instantiate the SIM with specific entity instances and generate a semantic inference graph (SIG), as shown in Fig. 15.6.
+To perform inference at the instance level, we instantiate the SIM with specific entity instances and generate a semantic inference graph (SIG), as shown in Figure 6.
 Each node in the SIG represents an attribute for a specific instance.
 To highlight the attributes of an entity instance, we group all the attributes of the instance into a rectangular box.
 Related attributes are then connected via instance-level dependency links, instance-level schema links and instance-level semantic links.
-The attribute nodes in SIG have the same CPT as in SIM because they are just instantiated versions of the attributes in entities.
-As a result, the SIG represents all the instance-level inference channels in the SIM.
+The attribute nodes in SIG have the same CPT as in SIM because they are just instance-level inference channels in the SIM.